Thomas Ringgold: Death and legacy

 The elder Ringgold died on April 1, 1772, in Kent County, Maryland.
 At the time of his death, Ringgold IV owned more than 30,000 acres of property in Maryland's Kent, Frederick, Queen Anne's, and Dorchester counties, as well as several plots in Chestertown.
 The Chestertown Custom House was passed to Ringgold's son, Thomas Ringgold V where he operated his businesses from until his death in 1776.
 Ringgold IV's son followed in his father's revolutionary footsteps, attending a number of Conventions representing Kent County.
 Ringgold V died young.
 With his death, the surviving Ringgold family relocated to Washington County, where grandsons Samuel and Tench Ringgold would later distinguish themselves in military and public service pursuits.

 In 1932, original furnishings, wood and plasterwork was removed from the Ringgold house and installed in situ at the Baltimore Museum of Art.
-The museum also holds portraits of Thomas Ringgold IV and his wife Anna, which were painted by Charles Wilson Peale.
+The museum also holds portraits of Thomas Ringgold IV and his wife Anna, which were painted by Charles Willson Peale.
 Today, both the Hynson–Ringgold House and the Chestertown Custom House are owned by Washington College.
 The first property is home to the university's presidents, and the latter houses the C.V.
 Starr Center for the Study of the American Experience.